-Each official is entitled to purchase a maximum of two tickets to the competition (e.g., for family members or friends).
+If tickets are sold for this championship this year, each official will tentatively be entitled to purchase a maximum of two tickets to the competition (e.g., for family members or friends).
 The officials themselves should be provided credentials for admittance.